abdo308/Docker_Go/README.md

 ## Multistage Build Explanation

 Multistage builds in Docker allow you to use multiple `FROM` statements in your `Dockerfile`.
-This technique lets you build your Go application in one stage (using a full Go environment), and then copy only the compiled binary into a minimal image (like `alpine` or `scratch`) for production.
+This technique lets you build your Go application in one stage (using a full Go environment), and then copy only the compiled binary into a minimal image (like `debian:bullseye-slim`) for production.
 This results in smaller, more secure, and efficient containers.
+The size of the image is roughly 84MB.

 ### Benefits